2025 MSU Physics and Astronomy Short Course on Machine Learning

 Organization of the Course#

-The course will be conducted over the next two-ish weeks.
+The course will be conducted over the next four weeks.
 We will meet in 1300 BPS from 10am-12pm EDT.
 The course will make use of Jupyter notebooks, so you will need to make sure that you have installed the Anaconda distribution of Python with Jupyter or something equivalent.
 The course is broken down into 6 topics: